mloberg/OmniBot/index.md

 ---
 layout: default
 ---
-OmniBot is a simple chat bot written in NodeJS.
+OmniBot is a simple chat bot written in NodeJS and CoffeeScript.
 It was originally written as a company IRC bot, and then rewritten to be more extendable.
-It only supports IRC, but there are plans to add more connectors.

 ### Installing